kubecost/docs/install-and-configure/install/kubecostv2.md

 ### Cloud integration working in v1.x, but not in v2.x

-Firstly, ensure that you are on the latest version of 2.x.
-There were patches released to fix miscellaneous cloud integration issues.
-You can find release notes [here](https://github.com/kubecost/cost-analyzer-helm-chart/releases).
+First, ensure you have upgraded Kubecost to the latest version of 2.x.
+Patches have been released to fix miscellaneous cloud integration issues.
+You can learn more about what's been fixed in our [release notes](https://github.com/kubecost/cost-analyzer-helm-chart/releases).

 Next, ensure that you are configuring the cloud integration via the `cloud-integration` secret and `.Values.kubecostProductConfigs.cloudIntegrationSecret` Helm value.
-This is now the only supported way of configuring your Cloud Integration.
+This is now the only supported way of configuring your cloud integration